MrOrnithorynque/CMAKE-TUTORIAL-WORKSOUP/README.md

 cmake --build .
 ```

-This will compile the SimpleHelloWorldProgram.cpp file and create an executable named by the name of the project in the build directory.
+This will compile the SimpleHelloWorldProgram.cpp file and create an executable named by the name of the project and move it to the build directory.

 But, if you want to compile the project in a different directory, you can specify the path to the directory you want to compile the project in.

 The [`CMAKE_RUNTIME_OUTPUT_DIRECTORY`](https://cmake.org/cmake/help/latest/variable/CMAKE_RUNTIME_OUTPUT_DIRECTORY.html) variable is used to specify the path to the directory where the executable will be created.

-CMake automatically creates this variable when you call the [`project()`](https://cmake.org/cmake/help/latest/command/project.html) function.
+CMake automatically creates this variable when you call the [`project()`](https://cmake.org/cmake/help/latest/command/project.html) command.
 This variable contains the path to the directory where the executable will be created.

 So you can reset the value of this variable to the path to the directory where you want to compile the project.

+> Set the runtime directorie before the [`add_executable()`](https://cmake.org/cmake/help/latest/command/add_executable.html) command.

 You can use the [`CMAKE_SOURCE_DIR`](https://cmake.org/cmake/help/latest/variable/CMAKE_SOURCE_DIR.html) variable to get the path to the directory where the CMakeLists.txt file is located.